| |

 S. Nossov with Brian Delf (illus.), Indian

-Castles 1206–1526: The Rise and Fall of the Delhi Sultanate,
+Castles 1206–1526: The Rise and Fall of the Delhi Sultanate ,

-Fortress 51 (Osprey, 2006) -- to be reviewed by Muhammed Hassanali.
+Fortress 51 (Osprey, 2006) -- Reviewed by Muhammed Hassanali.

 - H.N.